 An island without cars

-As soon as you step onto the cobblestone harbour, you feel the allure.
-Hydra’s daily life hardly feels like the 21st century.
-Everything on this island (including your luggage!) is carried by mule, cart or hand.
-Cars don’t exist and aren’t allowed.
-The pace is decidedly leisure.
+As soon as you step onto the cobblestones of the harbour, you change century.
 The well-preserved mansions and manors could have come from the set of an old movie.

-Hydra’s long naval history is apparent at every point of the harbour.
+Hydra’s long naval history can be felt throughout the harbour.
 Cannons still target the Aegean Sea, busts of admirals abound, and captains’ homes line the port.
 This is where revolutionaries lived, great men like Andreas Miaoulis and Georgios Kountouriotis.
-Alongside its rich history, is its cosmopolitan fame.
-On this is island in the Argosaronic Gulf, "Boy on a Dolphin", starring Sophia Loren, was filmed.
+And then there is Hydra’s cosmopolitan side: This, after all, is where ‘Boy on a Dolphin’, starring Sophia Loren, was filmed.

-The Periptero (kiosk), Spilia (cave) and Idroneta are three must-sees.
-At Periptero stop and take in the view and admire the huge cannons.
-At beautiful Spilia, sip a leisurely coffee before diving off the rocks into the Aegean.
-At Idroneta’s pier, dry off from your daily swim and rush to book a table for dinner.
+The Periptero (kiosk), Spilia (cave) and Idroneta are three must-sees by the sea.
+At Periptero, stop and take in the view, whilst admiring the huge cannons.
+At beautiful Spilia, sip a leisurely coffee before diving off the rocks.
+At Idroneta’s pier, you can dry off from your daily swim and head straight to book a table for dinner.

 Kaminia, an arty fishing village

-Walk from the town to Kaminia (furnaces), a picturesque marina.
-Discover the Red House, a significant attraction on the island, built in 1786, inhabited by Admiral Miaoulis, and now used for art exhibitions.
+From town, you can walk to the picturesque marina of Kaminia (furnaces), where you’ll find the Red House, built in 1786, inhabited by Admiral Miaoulis, now used for art exhibitions.

 DESTE, the international avant-garde

-The internationally renowned Greek collector Dakis Joannou chose the old slaughterhouses to create a showroom and exhibit space called DESTE Foundation for Contemporary Art.
-Innovative exhibits, hip happenings and events with international appeal attract famous visitors from all over the world each summer.
+Internationally renowned Greek collector Dakis Joannou chose an old slaughterhouses to create a showroom and exhibit space called DESTE Foundation for Contemporary Art.
+Each summer, innovative exhibits, hip happenings and events with international appeal attract famous visitors from all over the world.

 Hidden gems of Hydra

-Climb to the oldest township in Hydra, Kiafa, located high above the harbour.
-This gem of a town is made up of narrow alleyways, impressive mansions, old grocery stores and boutique hotels.
-Trek up to the seven windmills at the top of the hill of Agios Athanasios and you’ll be rewarded with the view.
+Climb to the oldest settlement in Hydra, Kiafa, located high above the harbour.
+This gem is made up of narrow alleyways, impressive mansions, old grocery stores and boutique hotels.
+Trekking up to the seven windmills at the top of the hill of Agios Athanasios, you’ll be rewarded by the view.

 The Prophet and Eros

-Walk all the way up to the monastery of the Prophet Elias (1 hour if you’re fast) and from there to the summit of Mount Eros.
+Walk all the way up to the monastery of the Prophet Elias (1 hour, if you’re swift) and from there to the summit of Mount Eros.
 The panoramic view of Hydra and the Aegean will enchant you.